Snowshoeing through a Yosemite forest after a snowstorm, when a profound quiet settles on the land, is not to be missed.

-A little farther afield, hundreds of miles of trails await you within Yosemite National Park itself.
+A little farther afield, hundreds of miles of trails await you at Badger Pass.
 Badger Pass is the center of Yosemite winter activity and snowshoeing is no exception.
 Depending on your fitness level, you can explorer the forests right around Badger Pass, hike out to Dewey Point for incomparable views of El Capitan and Yosemite Valley, or make the long but rewarding trek out to Taft Point and Sentinel Dome.

 Suggested Snowshoe Walks